ryanannis/UnnamedEngine/Readme.md

 Install the Vulkan SDK https://www.lunarg.com/vulkan-sdk/ and ensure the environment variable $VULKAN_SDK is set in your PATH.

 The program can then be built using CMakeLists.txt in the root folder.
 This requiress a C++17 compiler and has been tested on Windows 10 with Microsoft Visual Studio 2017.

-**Warning:  Where are the Textures?**

-OGL->Vulkan renderer refactor is in progress in main branch.
-New texture pipeline is NOT setup so scenes will currently render WITHOUT textures.

 ## Roadmap